tag1consulting/goose/README.md

 ## Tips

-* Avoid `unwrap()` in your task function -- Goose generates a lot of load, and this tends to trigger errors.
+* Avoid `unwrap()` in your task functions -- Goose generates a lot of load, and this tends to trigger errors.
 Embrace Rust's warnings and properly handle all possible errors, this will save you time debugging later.
 * When running your load test for real, use the cargo `--release` flag to generate